oCCtet/lpc-example-webapp/README.md

 stand-alone web user interface e.g. in the form of a button that opens the stand-alone interface into another web browser window.

-The example webapp is built with [n][Node.js], serving the HTTP requests made by the management console to:
+The example webapp is built with [Node.js][n], serving the HTTP requests made by the management console to:

-  1. Load the static UI integration (layout, model and JavaScript) files, and
+  - Load the static UI integration (layout, model and JavaScript) files, and
-  2. Serve the RESTful requests made by the UI integration itself.
+  - Serve the RESTful requests made by the UI integration itself.

   [n]: https://nodejs.org

 The webapp exposes TCP port 8079.

-# Containerization #
+## Containerization ##

 The webapp for integrating user interface should reside in its own container, as should other parts of the application.
-To enable access to Application module resources, the containers may need to be run in the _host_ network mode.
+To enable access to application module resources, the containers may need to be run in the _host_ network mode.

 Slot-specific configuration should be stored in a host-mounted data volume, as in `-v /usr/etc/appconfig:/usr/etc`.

-# Native Installation #
+## Native Installation ##

 The example webapp can alternatively be installed and run "natively" on the host; either by copying the source as-is to the host, or by